Tuna bonds: Loans

+Prosecutions

 In March 2019, three former Mozambican officials and five business executives were indicted in New York for their alleged role in the scheme.
 The U.S. Justice Department alleged that the loans were a front for government officials and bankers to enrich themselves.
 The government of Mozambique brought legal action in the United Kingdom to challenge the validity of the loans, as they were contracted under English law.
 Privinvest, in their defense, alleged that Filipe Nyusi had received payments as campaign contributions.
 Mozambican law prohibits public officials from receiving personal payments from third parties in connection with their current or former public officials.
 Credit Suisse and VTB have argued that the Mozambican government is liable to repay the loans.

 Credit Suisse was fined almost US$500 million by UK, US and European regulators for a lack of transparency in the issuing of the bonds, for kickbacks benefitting Credit Suisse bankers and for enabling loans likely to be embezzled by Mozambican officials, including Manuel Chang.
 In October 2021, Credit Suisse pled guilty to wire fraud and agreed to forgive US$200 million in debt owed by Mozambique to the bank.

 The loans were awarded when Armando Guebuza was president of Mozambique.
 Former Minister of Finance Manuel Chang, who also served in the Guebuza government, was arrested in South Africa on 29 December 2018 at the request of U.S. prosecutors who asked for Chang to be extradited to the US to face trial in connection with the loans.
 Chang was in jail in South Africa until he was extradited to the United States on July 12, 2023.
 He was convicted in the US on 8 August 2024 and sentenced to 8.5 years' imprisonment on 17 January 2025.
 President Filipe Nyusi was defence minister when the deals were made and has also been implicated in the scandal.

+In 2024, Privinvest was ordered to pay back 1.9 billion dollars to Mozambique in damages.
+A subsequent appeal by Privinvest was rejected by the Court.

+Andrew Pearse

+Andrew Pearse is a New Zealand-born former investment banker, best known for his central role in tuna bond scandal.
+A former managing director at Credit Suisse, Pearse pleaded guilty to wire fraud in the United States and became a key cooperating witness for the Department of Justice (DOJ).
+His testimony was instrumental in several related legal cases, including the prosecution of Mozambique's former finance minister.
+In March 2024, after years of cooperation, Pearse was sentenced to time served.

+Early life and career

+Pearse was born in Christchurch, New Zealand, in 1969.
+He spent his childhood in Tokyo and London before attending private schools and university in the United Kingdom.
+He trained as a lawyer, then shifted to finance in the 1990s.

+Pearse joined Credit Suisse in 2000, rising to become a senior manager in the bank's emerging markets division.
+At the peak of his career, his compensation package was valued in the millions of pounds sterling annually.